 The mind can easily get clouded with thoughts, plans, worries, and – well, all sorts!
 Writing things down is a great way of clearing the mind of clutter and getting organised for the week ahead – for example, writing a to-do list.
-The key: the items on the list HAVE to be achievable, otherwise they run on and on and possibly on some more, until they become something that transfers from list to list without ever being done (which is when frustration kicks in).
+The key: the items on the list HAVE to be achievable, otherwise, they run on and on and possibly on some more, until they become something that transfers from list to list without ever being done (which is when frustration kicks in).
 The best bit about a list is the satisfaction of ticking items off as you complete them – happy mind!

 2. Plan meals ahead

-During a busy week, temptation of the wrong food is all too easy, but by doing a little planning, you can get healthy meals sorted for the whole week, especially important for those following the low-FODMAP diet.
+During a busy week, the temptation of the wrong food is all too easy, but by doing a little planning, you can get healthy meals sorted for the whole week, especially important for those following the low-FODMAP diet.
 Here’s one idea for planning low-FODMAP meals and below are some easy meal suggestions.
 Don’t forget too, always carry FODMAP-friendly snacks with you, just in case.

-- Breakfast on-the-go: make it up the night before = no morning rush!
+- Breakfast-on-the-go: make it up the night before = no morning rush!

 - Make a batch of soup, divide into portable containers, freeze, and take to work for lunch = simple!

-- Keep dinners simple (just the way I like ’em!) – loads here.
+- Keep dinners simple (just the way I like ’em!)

 3. Be mindful

-Do you ever notice that you’re mind is running away from you?
+Do you ever notice that your mind is running away from you?
 Or that you do things in automatic pilot?
 It’s all too easy in the demanding world that we live in to forget what it’s like to actually BE in the moment – thoughts racing off here, there and everywhere, all of which create a snowball of worry and stress, neither of which help IBS.
 The good news is that there’s lots of resources to help.
 From mindfulness programmes, to mindfulness colouring books, to free resources, to little reminders (after all, it’s the little things in life).